lorenzocomotti/docker-minecraft/README.md

-# Terraria Server in Docker
+# Minecraft Server in Docker
-This repository contains the Dockerfile and associated assets for building a Minecraft server Docker image
+This repository contains the Dockerfile and associated assets for building a Minecraft server 1.14.4 Docker image

 ## Requirements
 #### Install docker